-Footnotes: The investment option is a collective investment trust.
-The trustee is BlackRock Institutional Trust Company, N.A.
-It is managed by BlackRock.
-This description is only intended to provide a brief overview of the fund.
-This investment option is not a mutual fund.
-The inception date of this Pool was 03/01/2012.
-The earliest share class of this Pool had an inception date of 01/23/2009.
-Performance between the inception date of the earliest share class and the inception date of this Pool was calculated by subtracting this Pool's management fee and the Pool's net administrative expenses for that period from the Pool's gross performance.
+The inception date of this share class was 12/05/2023.
+The earliest share class of this Pool had an inception date of 08/11/2017.
+Performance between the inception date of this share class and the inception date of this Pool was calculated by subtracting this Pool's management fee and the Pool's net administrative expenses for that period from the Pool's gross performance.